abreksa4/oui.sh/README.md

     clean      	- Remove all created files
     lookup [MAC]- Lookup a MAC's vendor

-MACs can be formatted as either "xx:xx:xx:xx:xx:xx" or "xx-xx-xx-xx-xx".
+MACs can be formatted as either "xx:xx:xx:xx:xx:xx" or "xx-xx-xx-xx-xx-XX".

 The MAC is cut to the first 8 characters, then we search the formtated list of MAC vendors with that string.